Tour type: Small Group

 Our tour starts in Cairo with a visit to the Great Pyramids and the Sphinx before heading to Aswan where we visit the island temple of Philae and the Aswan Dam.
 The next morning our Egyptologist tour guide escorts us as we set off very early to get to Abu Simbel in plenty of time for the sunrise.
 It will be busy, but it is generally well organised so that everyone has the chance to go inside and see the statues in the morning sunlight.
 After this special experience we return to Aswan and board a traditional Nile felucca for a relaxing cruise down the river on your way towards Luxor in the Nile Valley.
 Support is provided en-route from our facilities boat with on board toilet, showers and massage deck.
 An alternative upgrade to an extra night in the hotel in Aswan is available if you prefer.

-After our night on the felucca we drive on north to Luxor, stopping to see the temples of Komombo and Edfu en-route.
+After our night on the felucca we drive on north to Luxor, stopping to see the temple at Edfu en-route.
 Once in Luxor you will visit the huge temple complex at Karnak, explore the tombs of the Valley of the Kings and Queen Hatchepsut temple, and also have some free time to walk through the markets and relax by the hotel pool before we head back to Cairo.
 If you'd like to add some time by the Red Sea to this trip, then please contact us for details as extensions are easily arranged from Luxor to Hurghada, and then back to Cairo from there.

-Upon arrival our staff will meet you at the airport, assist you with obtaining your visa and luggage, and then transfer you to your hotel close to the Pyramids for the start of your trip.
+Upon arrival our staff will meet you at the airport, assist you with obtaining your visa and luggage, and then transfer you to your hotel for the start of your trip.
 They will help you settle in, introduce you to the local area, and explain tomorrow's arrangements.
 The rest of the day is free.
 If you arrive early you may like to take an evening dinner cruise on the Nile, or enjoy a spectacular sound and light show at the pyramids (both available to book locally on arrival).